 - The building will be cleaned throughout the day and sanitized before opening each day.
 At any point throughout the day, patrons may be instructed to vacate the building or a particular area so that library staff can clean and disinfect.

 - Outside furniture may not be brought into the library.

 - We encourage you to continue attending our fantastic virtual programs, using our e-materials and our online databases.

-- All public computers will be unavailable for the month of July.
-This will be revisited in August.
-There will be less computers available due to spacing requirements.
+- There will be less public computers available due to spacing requirements.
 Therefore, computers can only be used once per day for 30 minutes.
 You can make a computer reservation while on-site.
 Only one guest pass per person, per day will be provided.